AlibabaCloudDocs/sls/intl.en-US/Data Transformation/Best practices/Data enrichment/Obtain data from an ApsaraDB RDS for MySQL database over the internal network.md

 -   AnalyticDB for MySQL databases

     Before you access an AnalyticDB for MySQL database over the internal network, you must specify a whitelist of Classless Inter-Domain Routing \(CIDR\) blocks for the database.
 In this example, the CIDR block is 100.104.0.0/16.
 For more information, see [Configure a whitelist]().
 For information about the related configurations, see [Access the configurations of ApsaraDB RDS for MySQL](#section_ke7_52c_4wm).
-When you set the parameters in **Advanced Parameter Settings**, the value of the config.vpc.instance\_id.name parameter must be in the \(the name of the PolarDB for MySQL instance + -controller\) format.
+When you set the parameters in **Advanced Parameter Settings**, the value of the config.vpc.instance\_id.name parameter must be in the \(the name of the AnalyticDB for MySQL instance + -controller\) format.
 The following figure shows sample settings.

     ![ADB](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/3621950161/p187384.png)